hongbozheng/TestReadme/README.md

 ```

-* MySQL
+* Install MySQL

 1. Install from website

-You can download MySQL Community Server drectly from [MySQL Website](https://dev.mysql.com/downloads/mysql/)
+   - You can download MySQL Community Server drectly from [MySQL Website](https://dev.mysql.com/downloads/mysql/)

 2. Login MySQL database by terminal:

-You either need to use the full path (/usr/local/mysql/bin/mysql_executable_here)
+   - You either need to use the full path (/usr/local/mysql/bin/mysql_executable_here)
 ```
 /usr/local/mysql/bin/mysql -u username -p
 Enter password:
 ```

-or add it to your $PATH:
+   - Or add it to your $PATH:
 ```
 # Add to $PATH
 export PATH="$PATH:/usr/local/mysql/bin"